nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 - **Structured Data**: Your data must be well-structured in CSV/TSV format or similar to be easily imported and processed.
 - **Autoconfirmed user**: To be an autoconfirmed user, you must be 4 days old on the platform and you must have made 50 edits to be considered one.

+## QuickStatements 3.0 Homepage Overview

+The homepage of **QuickStatements 3.0** is designed to facilitate easy access to core features for managing and running batch edits.
+Below is a breakdown of the visible elements:

+#### Header Section:
+- **New batch:** A link that takes you to a form where you can create a new batch of edits to be uploaded to Wikidata.
+Last batches: This link provides access to the history of recently submitted batches.
+Users can track the status and details of their past batch operations.

+- **Git:** A link to the QuickStatements GitHub repository, where users can view the codebase, report issues, or contribute to the development of the platform.

+- **Login:** Allows users to log into their Wikidata accounts.
+Once logged in, users can access features like submitting and tracking their batch submissions.

+#### Main Interface:
+- **“Welcome to QuickStatements 3.0”:** A header welcoming users to the main interface.

+#### Primary Action Buttons:

+- **New batch:** Clicking this button initiates the creation of a new batch.
+Users can input data and commands to process and upload multiple edits to Wikidata in bulk.

+#### Batch Lookup Section:
+- **Batch ID:** Users can input a specific batch ID to retrieve detailed information about that particular batch.
+Clicking the **“See batch details”** button shows the status, progress, and results of the batch.

+- **Username:** Users can enter a specific Wikidata username to retrieve a list of all batches associated with that user.
+Clicking **“See batches by user”** will display all submitted batches from that user.

 #

 <a id="what-is-a-batch"></a>
 ### What is a Batch in QuickStatements?
-A batch refers to a set of commands or operations that are executed together to perform bulk edits.
+A **batch** refers to a set of commands or operations that are executed together to perform bulk edits.
 Each batch can include multiple statements or claims that you want to add, modify, or remove from items on Wikidata.

 #

 <a id="create-new-batch"></a>
 #### A. Creating a new Batch in QuickStatements
-To create a new batch in QuickStatements, click on New batch.
+To create a new batch in QuickStatements, follow these steps:
+1. Click on the **New Batch** button located on the homepage

 ![Screenshot 2024-10-15 at 19 03 34](https://github.com/user-attachments/assets/67129eef-b4b9-4e37-bf97-5c85e351bea8)

-Then, you'll see a window with several details to be filled.
+2. A form will appear where you can input your commands or upload your data file.
+The available formats include both the QuickStatements V1 format and CSV/TSV format.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #